 The parish of St. John the Apostle has been part of the community since 1899.
 St. John’s was dedicated on January 20th, 1899.
 Although there have been improvements and upgrades over the years, the church still sits on the property that was donated by Captain Clarke of the Royal Engineers.

-St, John’s has had an active Anglican Church Women’s (ACW) since the doors opened in 1899, and the group still continues and thrives to this day.
+St, John’s has had an active Anglican Church Women’s group (ACW) since the doors opened in 1899, which still continues and thrives to this day.

-The Family Food Bank is held on the first and third Thursday of the month helping families in the Tri-City area by providing a gathering place for friendship and mutual support along with a nourishing lunch and groceries to help supplement the families’ diets.
+Food Bank (on hiatus since the pandemic) is held on the first and third Thursdays of the month, assisting families in the Tri-City area by providing a gathering place for friendship and mutual support along with a nourishing lunch and groceries to help supplement the families’ diets.